Join InterNations

 Discover our welcoming community of expats!
 You’ll find many ways to network, socialize, and make new friends.
 Attend online and in-person events that bring global minds together.

-Dear Munich Community Members, Let us welcome the Spring and celebrate in the lovely P1 Club.
-We will reserve a small bar there for us from 20:00 to 22:00 , then we will move into the main bar where
+Hi everyone, It's time to meet and celebrate again!
+We will reserve a small bar for us from 20:00 to 22:00, then we move into the main bar where we can stay with the public until 05:00.
+A welcome d

 See all upcoming events for expats in Munich